 HIST 417 Chinese Intellectual History (3) Interpretive survey of Chinese thought from 1600 to the contemporary period, with special emphasis on the themes of cultural collision and change.
 DH

 HIST 418 China’s Foreign Relations (3) Systematic review from traditional times, with emphasis on modern and contemporary history, analyses of foreign policy formulation, objectives, and implementation.
 Recommended: 312.
 DH

-HIST 419 The Chinese Revolution (3) Origins, development, and meaning of modern revolution in China, 19th century to People's Republic.
+HIST 419 The Search for Modern China (3) Origins, development, and meaning of modern revolution in China, 19th century to People’s Republic.
 Recommended: 311 and 312.
 DH

 HIST 420 People’s Republic of China (3) Salient developments from 1949 to the present.
 Social revolution and modernization, critically relevant foreign relations.
 Recommended: 312 or 419.
 DH

 HIST 421 China in World History (3) Interpretative survey of China’s changing position, significance, and function in the evolution of world history as a way to provide a better understanding of its past and present.
 Junior standing or higher.
 DH

 HIST 422 Tokugawa Japan (3) Japanese history and culture, 1600–1867.
 Recommended: 321.
 DH

 HIST 423 Okinawa (3) Survey of social, cultural, economic, and political history from earliest times to present.
 DH